 IBM z/OS, Version 2 Release 4, was announced on July 23, 2019 and was made generally available on September 30, 2019.
-This release delivers innovation through an agile, optimized, and resilient platform that helps companies build applications and services based on a highly scalable and secure infrastructure that provides the performance and availability for on-premise or provisioned as-a-service workloads.
+This release delivers innovation through an agile, optimized, and resilient platform that helps companies build applications and services that are based on a highly scalable and secure infrastructure that provides the performance and availability for on-premise or provisioned as-a-service workloads.

-z/OS V2.4 delivers the following capabilities (list is not exclusive):
+z/OS V2.4 delivers many capabilities, including the following examples:

-- ► IBM z/OS Container Extensions (zCX), which enables the ability to run almost any Linux on IBM Z Docker container in z/OS alongside existing z/OS applications and data without a separate provisioned Linux server - ► Easier integration of z/OS into private and multi-cloud environments with improvements that deliver a more robust, easy to use, and highly available implementation using IBM Cloud[TM] Provisioning and Management for z/OS, IBM z/OS Cloud Broker and IBM Cloud Storage Access for z/OS Data, - ► Enhancements that continue to simplify and modernize the z/OS environment for a better user experience and improved productivity by reducing the level of IBM Z specific skills that are required to maintain z/OS, - ► Ongoing industry-wide simplification improvements to help companies install and configure software using a common and modern method.
-These installation improvements range from the packaging of software through the configuration so that faster time to value can be realized throughout the enterprise, - ► IBM Open Data Analytics for z/OS provides enhancements to simplify data analysis by combining open source runtimes and libraries with analysis of z/OS data at its source, - ► Enhancements to security and data protection on the system with support for new industry cryptography and continued enhancements driving pervasive encryption through the ability to encrypt data without application changes.
-A new RACF capability improves management of access and privileges - ▶ Leveraging z15 capabilities System Recovery Boost which reduces the time that z/OS is offline when the operating system is offline for any reason.
-The use of IBM System Recovery Boost expedites planned operating system shutdown processing, operating system IPL (Initial Program Load), middleware/workload restart and recovery, and the client workload execution that follows.It will let businesses return their systems to work faster, not just from catastrophes, but after all kinds of disruptions, both planned and unplanned.
-Another aspect of System Recovery Boost is to expedite and streamline the execution of GDPS recovery scripts which perform reconfiguration actions during various planned and unplanned operational scenarios. - ▶ Dynamic activation of I/O configurations for stand-alone Coupling Facilities Coupling Facilities (CFs) provide locking, caching, and list services between coupling-capable z/OS processors.
+- ► IBM z/OS Container Extensions (zCX), which enables the ability to run almost any Linux on IBM Z Docker container in z/OS alongside existing z/OS applications and data without a separate provisioned Linux server - ► Easier integration of z/OS into private and multi-cloud environments with improvements that deliver a more robust, easy to use, and highly available implementation using IBM Cloud[TM] Provisioning and Management for z/OS, IBM z/OS Cloud Broker and IBM Cloud Storage Access for z/OS Data. - ► Enhancements that continue to simplify and modernize the z/OS environment for a better user experience and improved productivity by reducing the level of IBM Z specific skills that are required to maintain z/OS. - ▶ Ongoing industry-wide simplification improvements to help companies install and configure software using a common and modern method.
+These installation improvements range from the packaging of software through the configuration so that faster time to value can be realized throughout the enterprise. - ▶ IBM Open Data Analytics for z/OS provides enhancements to simplify data analysis by combining open source runtimes and libraries with analysis of z/OS data at its source. - ► Enhancements to security and data protection on the system with support for new industry cryptography and continued enhancements driving pervasive encryption through the ability to encrypt data without application changes.
+A new RACF capability improves management of access and privileges. - ▶ Leveraging z15 capabilities System Recovery Boost which reduces the time that z/OS is offline when the operating system is offline for any reason.
+The use of IBM System Recovery Boost expedites planned operating system shutdown processing, operating system Initial Program Load (IPL), middleware/workload restart and recovery, and the client workload execution that follows.
+It helps businesses return their systems to work faster, not just from catastrophes, but after many types of planned and unplanned disruptions.

+Another aspect of System Recovery Boost is to expedite and streamline the execution of GDPS recovery scripts that perform reconfiguration actions during various planned and unplanned operational scenarios.

+Dynamic activation of I/O configurations for stand-alone Coupling Facilities Coupling Facilities (CFs) provide locking, caching, and list services between coupling-capable z/OS processors.
 They are a significant component of highly available Parallel Sysplex configurations.

-Stand-alone CFs (Coupling Facility images that reside on a server without a co-resident z/OS image), are now able to participate in dynamic I/O configuration changes that affect the stand-alone CF and no longer require the server to be restarted to activate such changes
+Stand-alone Coupling Facility (CF) images that are on a server without a co-resident z/OS image now can participate in dynamic I/O configuration changes that affect the stand-alone CF and no longer require the server to be restarted to activate such changes.